What Does a Tick Look Like? Identification Guide by Species

 Where to Look for Ticks on the Body

 Ticks seek warm, moist areas with thin skin.
-On humans, check the scalp, behind ears, armpits, groin, behind knees, and around the waist.
+On humans, check the scalp, behind the ears, armpits, groin, behind the knees, and around the waist.
 Children should be checked thoroughly after outdoor play.
-On pets, examine ears, between toes, under collars, around the tail base, and in skin folds.
-Running fingers through pet fur helps detect attached ticks that visual inspection might miss.
+On pets, examine the ears, between the toes, under the collar, around the base of the tail, and in skin folds.
+Running fingers through a pet's fur helps detect attached ticks that a visual inspection might miss.
 Invasive and expanding tick species continue to spread due to climate shifts, making regular checks increasingly important.

 Proper Removal and Preservation for Testing